rhysdownard/pdsnd_github/README.md

 3. Chicago data

 ### Files used
-Files used in the project inlude:
+Files used in the project include:
-1. bikeshare python program files
+1. Bikeshare python program files
 2. CSV data files
    1. New York City data
    2. Washington Data
    3. Chicago Data
 3. README.md file for documentation
 4. readme.txt file with references

-### Credits
+### <a name="#Credits">Credits</a>

 The following references are noted: